The 4 C Model of Creativity: Can creativity be taught?

 The short answer is yes!
 Creativity can be measured.
 There exist over a dozen of different definitions of creativity but almost all of them revolves around a similar concept – The ability to create or innovate something that is novel and unconventional; be it an idea, a product, literature work, or something else entirely.

 The creativity of a person depends on several factors that work together in parallel.
-Some of these factors can be acquired over time like experience and knowledge while other varies from person to person such as curiosity, motivation, and cognitive skills and abilities.
+Some of these factors can be acquired over time like experience and knowledge while others may vary from person to person such as curiosity, motivation, and cognitive skills and abilities.

 It is because of these factors that every individual bears a different level of creativity.
 We can all agree that profound singers like Taylor Swift or Eminem are not as creative as Bob Dylan or David Bowie but, they are more creative than an average artist, which again might be more creative than somebody else in the same profession.

 This thought provides an idea that some individuals are more creative than others and some are less.
 The question that now comes to mind is – how do you measure it?
-Unfortunately, there is no defined unit to measure creativity of a person however, there exist several other models that can help you understand the broader spectrum and differentiate between the different levels of creativity.
+There exist several other models that can help you understand the broader spectrum and differentiate between the different levels of creativity.
 One such model is the 4 C’s of creativity.

 The four types of creativity